US Banking for Pakistani LLC Owners: What Actually Works

 Is Pakistan sanctioned by the US?

 No. Pakistan is not on the OFAC sanctions list.
-Pakistani nationals are not prohibited from opening US bank accounts, forming US LLCs, or conducting business in the US.
-However, individual Pakistanis may appear on the SDN (Specially Designated Nationals) list — every applicant is screened regardless of nationality.
-"Restricted" in banking context refers to enhanced due diligence requirements, not legal prohibition.
+Pakistani nationals are not prohibited from opening US bank accounts, forming US LLCs, or doing business in the US.
+Individual Pakistanis may appear on the SDN (Specially Designated Nationals) list, but every applicant is screened regardless of nationality.
+"Restricted" in banking refers to enhanced due diligence, not legal prohibition.

 Why does my Mercury application keep getting rejected?

-Mercury does not publish specific rejection reasons.
-Common patterns among rejected Pakistani applicants include: registered agent as the only US address, no business website or minimal web presence, no demonstrable revenue, and vague business descriptions.
-Each re-application is reviewed independently — strengthening the documentation between attempts changes the outcome for some applicants.
+Mercury does not give specific rejection reasons.
+Common patterns among rejected Pakistani applicants: registered agent as the only US address, no website or minimal web presence, no revenue, and vague business descriptions.
+Each re-application is reviewed independently.
+Strengthening documentation between attempts changes the outcome for some applicants.

 Can I use Wise as my only US business bank account?

 Wise provides a US ACH routing number and account number that functions like a US bank account for receiving payments.
-It connects to Stripe, receives ACH transfers, and processes international payments.
-The limitations: Wise is not FDIC-insured, does not offer lending products, and some US-based partners or clients may specifically require a "bank account" rather than an EMI account.
-For many Pakistani LLC owners, Wise is the primary account with Mercury or a traditional bank as a secondary goal.
+It connects to Stripe, receives ACH transfers, and handles international payments.
+The limits: no FDIC insurance, no lending products, and some US partners or clients specifically want a "bank account" rather than an EMI account.
+For many Pakistani LLC owners, Wise works as the primary account while Mercury or a traditional bank remains a secondary goal.

 Do I need an ITIN to open a US business bank account?

-An ITIN is not required by Mercury, Wise, or Relay.
-An EIN (Employer Identification Number) for the LLC is sufficient for business account opening at these platforms.
-Traditional banks vary — some require an ITIN or SSN, others accept EIN-only.
-An ITIN is separately useful for US tax filing purposes if the LLC has US-source income that creates a filing obligation.
+Not at Mercury, Wise, or Relay.
+An EIN for the LLC is sufficient at these platforms.
+Traditional banks vary: some require an ITIN or SSN, others accept EIN-only.
+An ITIN is separately useful for US tax filing if the LLC has US-source income that creates a filing obligation.

 What happens if I do not declare my US LLC on my Pakistan tax return?

 Pakistani tax law requires declaration of foreign assets, including foreign company ownership and foreign bank accounts, on the annual Wealth Statement.
-Non-declaration carries penalties under the Income Tax Ordinance, 2001, including potential additional tax, penalties, and prosecution in severe cases.
-The FBR has run multiple amnesty schemes for undeclared foreign assets — the frequency of these schemes indicates the scale of non-declaration, not the absence of legal obligation.
+Non-declaration carries penalties under the Income Tax Ordinance, 2001: additional tax, financial penalties, and prosecution in severe cases.
+The FBR has run multiple amnesty schemes for undeclared foreign assets.
+The frequency of those schemes tells you how common non-declaration is.
+It does not mean the obligation is optional.

 Key takeaways